elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_04.md

 As described we have not done any optimization but only tried some different parameters and saved the result.
 Which are now accessible on the W&B platform.

+To save the predictions and the ground_truth the following code was added.
+The numpy arrays are needed for the Task 3, to graphically display and analyse the results:

 ```
-To save the predictions and the ground_truth the following code was added.
-The numpy arrays are needed for the Task 3, to graphically display the results:```
 # Save the ground truth and the predictions for further graphical analysis
 ground_truth = np.argmax(y_test, axis=1)
 predictions = predict_classes(loaded_model, x_test)